andrewnaeve/Full-Stack-Docker/README.md

 # Full Stack Docker

-## Multi-core Node / GraphQL / Hapi / React / Postgres running in Docker
+## Multi-core Node / Apollo Server 2 / React / Postgres running in Docker

-This repository is a launching off point for a full stack React, GraphQL / Hapi, Node, and Postgres app, running in Docker containers.
+This repository is a launching off point for a full stack, multi-core, React, Apollo Server 2, Node, and Postgres app, running in Docker containers.

 ## Start